 Combined, this is a movement that can’t be stopped or even postponed.
 The evolution is picking up speed at such a rate it may soon reach the status of a full-fledged revolution.

-- The Great Convergence: Why the Movement to Off-Site Construction Is Happening Now
+- The Great Convergence, Part 1: Why the Move to Off-Site Construction Now?

 - Your Road Map to Off-Site Construction and Modular Homes